schematics/schematics/README.md

     except DictPunch, dp:
         print('  DictPunch caught: %s\n' % (dp))

-You might notice that the field which failed is not reported well yet.
+You might notice that the field which failed is also (new) reported.
-That's on the way, but not here yet.
+It's available on the exception as `field_name` and `field_value`.
+The reason is stored as `reason`.

 Anyway, in this particular case an MD5 was expected.
 This is what the MD5Field looks like.
 Notice that it's basically just an implementation